ravirajsingh-knit/LocustKafka/README.md

   Study of Kafka performance using Locust.io.
   Using Django and Flask for API request from Locut to Kafka server.
   Checking Behaviour in distributed environment.
-  Controlling number of producer, consumer using API request Controlling number of broker using API
+  Controlling number of producer, consumer using API request.
+  Controlling number of broker using API.

  Observation:
   High Scalability of Kafka Server.